bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MoneyStuckRate_0woPgPGeb8KAg_EvnJFaFT/Documentation.md

-Indicate the money stuck rate of ticket.
+Indicates the ratio of money being stuck or jammed in appliance.